joshajohnson/Hub16/Documents/firmware-software-config.md

 If you want to use it without all the strange modifier key stuff, I'd suggest modifying the `test` keymap, as it has all of the modifier code removed.

+If you are wondering how all the layouts / layers / code stuff works, I highly recommend the [QMK Documentation](https://docs.qmk.fm/#/).

 ## Software Configuration

 Use of the software requires the understanding of whatever scripting language is being used, such as AutoHotKey, or Python if AutoKey is being used on Linux.
 I don't know enough to teach how it works, but there are plenty of guides and documentation on the line which can help you out.
-I have provided my current scripts as inspiration, and am more than happy to answer questions on its function if there are any outstanding questions.
+I have provided my current scripts as inspiration, and am more than happy to answer questions on its function if there are any issues.

 Taran from Linus Tech Tips has a great [video](https://youtu.be/GZEoss4XIgc?t=346) which covers the whole process, from building the firmware from source to his uniquely designed macros.